The Makings of a Scapegoat

 I mean, numbers-wise, more white folks are gonna die of this than Black, despite our historic predisposition to it, because White folks love their “rugged American individualism”.
 Florida has had 141,075 confirmed COVID-19 cases and 3,419 deaths.
 Judging by the news from Florida, Texas and Arizona, all pro-Trump, these numbers are largely due to societal idiocy and the general absence of even the most rudimentary understanding of science by those in power.

 How is that Black people’s fault?
-What part of that means we should willingly to submit to testing trials or mandatory vaccines?
+What part of that means we should willingly submit to testing trials or mandatory vaccines?